 Painting with melted wax requires letting go and allowing the wax to choose its path.
 Marie finds that the unexpected textures and results keep the painting process exciting and fresh.

 Marie shows her work regularly with Arteast where her work has been recognised with awards at their juried shows.
 Marie is a member of the Kanata Civic Art Gallery where her artwork is on display year round.
 She is also a member of Art Lending Ottawa.
-Marie has exhibited in solo at the Shenkman Art Center in the Trinity Gallery and will be showing in April 2019, in solo, at the Galerie d’art Eugène-Racette with MIFO.
+Marie has exhibited in solo at the Shenkman Art Center in the Trinity Gallery and and MIFO and will be showing again in April 2023, in solo, at the Galerie d’art Eugène-Racette with MIFO.